Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

 struct IncomingMessageItem
 {
 	MessageType MessageType;
-	FastNetworkReader Reader;
+	FastBufferReader Reader;
 	ulong SenderId;
 	NetworkChannel ReceivingChannel;
 	float Timestamp;
 }
 ```

 A separate queue of this type exists for each update stage, and exists as a simple array with a fixed size.
-If it gets full, we begin discarding messages to avoid allocating to resize the array (however, the array is reasonably sized so as to ensure that this will only happen in the case of a malicious actor sending a DoS attack).
+If it gets full, we begin discarding messages to avoid allocating to resize the array (however, the array is reasonably sized - and, like the send queue, this size is adjustable by the user - so as to ensure that this will only happen in the case of a malicious actor sending a DoS attack).
 At the point of receiving, we construct a new `NativeArray<byte>` using `Allocator.TempJob` and copy the received data into it (this one-time copy is to avoid any assumptions about whether or not the data in the array segment will change between receiving and processing it).
-Then we create a FastNetworkReader from that array segment and read two bytes from it to determine the total size of the message batch.
+Then we create a FastBufferReader from that array segment and read two bytes from it to determine the total size of the message batch.
 We then iterate the following steps until we've read the full amount of data indicated in the batch size header:

 - Read a value of type `MessageHeader`
 - Use `header.UpdateStage` to pick the correct incoming message queue
 - Set the value of the array item at the queue's current position to:
   - MessageType = header.MessageType
-  - Reader = reader (since FastNetworkReader is a struct, this will create a copy of the reader pointed at the current position in the buffer)
+  - Reader = reader (since FastBufferReader is a struct, this will create a copy of the reader pointed at the current position in the buffer)
   - SenderId = clientId
   - ReceivingChannel = networkChannel
   - Timestamp = receiveTime